 The Positives – Why People Love Their CPAP Machine

-the masks because to helps stop those awful snoring sounds.
+Their partners love the masks because it helps to stop those awful snoring sounds.
 There are multiple CPAP masks on the market.
-These are

 The Negative Side of the Issue – Some Common CPAP Machine Side Effects